Vidhya-Yubi/Login-demo/README.md

 * Logut page -> logs the user out of the app.

 ## Rails
-* User API - contains name, email and password as column names in users table.
+* User API - contains name, email and password as column names in users table and adds new user into the database (postgresql is used).
 * Login API - authenticates the user using hashing algorithm (bcrypt is installed)
-* Signup API - adds new user into the database (postgresql is used)
 * Logout API - loggs out the user from current session generated.

 Postman was used to verify the working logic of API's before integrating with React.